 The proponent said that in the single-tree case, this makes sense because a chroma quantization group corresponds directly to a luma quantization group, but this is not true in the separate tree case.
 However, another participant said that there is not such a 1:1 correspondence in HEVC.

-Hypothecially, we could just basically do what is in HEVC (“variant 0”).
+Hypothetically, we could just basically do what is in HEVC (“variant 0”).

 Proposal variant 1 is to add a syntax element as a delta from the luma QP to a common reference point for applying component-specific QP deltas.
 The proponent suggested that perhaps the common reference point could be used for the joint case if that is enabled.